 Special Assessment Limitations Hinder GMT’s Ability to Meet Funding Crisis

 The statute creating GMT gave it authority to issue special assessments to fill funding gaps.
-This is a wonderful idea in concept, but is set up in a way to ensure it is rarely, if ever, used.
+This is a wonderful idea in concept but is set up in a way to ensure it is rarely, if ever, used.

 The special assessment requires the unanimous approval of the legislative bodies of all urban members.
 Furthermore, the assessment must be collected across the members in the same manner as the regular assessment, not allowing for flexibility to adapt the assessment, which is critical when also considering service reductions.

-In order for GMT to receive revenue from a special assessment in FY26, it would have to convince all 10 of its urban members to voluntarily pay more.
+For GMT to receive revenue from a special assessment in FY26, it would have to convince all 10 of its urban members to voluntarily pay more.
 Several of these communities will potentially have drastic reductions in their service.

 Not surprisingly, city councils and selectboard have expressed opposition to increasing their contributions while service in their community is being cut.
 Urban voters share in the frustration over high costs, and paying more for less is not a politically viable option.
 Since service reductions are likely to be part of the response to any fiscal crisis GMT urban faces, this makes any meaningful special assessment a near impossibility.

 With that said, GMT will be asking its members for a $316K special assessment in FY26.
-To overcome concerns of paying more for less service, this assessment will be for non-service related expenses, with the bulk of the revenue used to offer a retirement buy out option to reduce our workforce.
+To overcome concerns of paying more for less service, this assessment will be for non-service-related expenses, with the bulk of the revenue used to offer a retirement buy out option to reduce our workforce.

 Expansion of Non-Municipal Local Match